Hormizd I: Rise

 Hormizd is first mentioned during the wars of Shapur I against the Roman Empire.
 He was made the king of Armenia after its conquest by Shapur I in 252.
 Hormizd is believed to be many modern historians to have taken part in Shapur I's second Roman expedition, which took place in the Roman provinces of Syria, Cilicia, and Cappadocia, and which lasted from 253 to 256.
 This is supported by the reports of the Cappadocian conquests.
 Cappadocia does not appear to have been the only area that Hormizd fought in: according to the Scriptores Historiae Augustae, the Roman rebel Cyriades assisted Shapur I and a certain Odomastes in the conquest of Antioch.
 The name Odomastes is an incorrect transliteration of Hormizd, and may thus suggest that after plundering Cappadocia, Hormizd took part in the siege of Antioch in 253.

 Hormizd is mentioned in an inscription on the wall of the Ka'ba-ye Zartosht at Naqsh-e Rostam near Persepolis in southern Iran, which Shapur I had created in order to praise his sons by citing their names and titles.
 In the inscription, Hormizd is given the title of Wuzurg Šāh Arminān ("Great King of the Armenians").
 The 4th-century Armenian historian Agathangelos states that this title was only given to the heir of the shahanshah.

 When Shapur I was on his deathbed, he crowned Hormizd as the new shahanshah of Iran, in May 270.
+According to one view, upon his accession Hormizd left the crown of Armenia to his brother Narseh, but another view holds that Narseh only received Armenia from Bahram I after Hormizd's death, in exchange for Narseh renouncing his claim to the Sasanian throne.